Goodbye vanity, my old friend

 Even back at home, I wasn’t really free.
 Anxiety and fear consumed me.
 The hours outside of school were hours of dread.
 Hours of hopelessness.
 The time was as lethal as a ticking bomb.
 It went off every school day.
 My penance was inescapable.

 Normally I disliked moving because it was usually during the school year.
 I hated being the new girl.
 As an introvert, I didn’t make friends easily.
-But this time I was so relieved to escape this boy—to no longer be Big Nose—that I didn’t care.
+But this time I was so relieved to escape this boy—to no longer be Brillo Pad—that I didn’t care.

 Unfortunately, it was only a matter of time before it started again.
 This time it was my “fish lips” that were singled out.
 My bottom lip was full, but I had never thought about it until the comments started.
 Now there was something else for me to scrutinize, another source of embarrassment.

 I was only at Fish Lips school part of the year, so I hoped my new nickname would retire there.
-It did, but as I began ninth grade at a new school, there was another one.
-My latest failing was my curly hair, which I’d never learned to tame.
-(This was long before straightening irons.)
-A boy who sat behind me in English noticed and dubbed me, “Brillo Pad.”
+It did, but as I began ninth grade at a new school, there was another problem.
+To a few of the popular girls, I was a “weirdo.”
+My latest failing wasn’t my appearance.
+It was my quiet, reserved nature.

 I read articles like “Is Your Diet Sabotaging Your Look,” “FAT: 28 Foods and Tricks to Fight It,” “How to Stay Slim Through the Fat Season.”
 I took quizzes on “Will you get FAT: How to Beat Your Odds” and “Do You Have Fat or Thin Eating Habits??
 I learned about “158 Ways Not to Gain Weight This Winter” and “Breasts and Legs: What You Can and Can’t Do About Them.”